hamburml/docker-flow-letsencrypt/docs/example.md

 ```

 This companion tries to create two certificates for domain1.de and domain2.de.
 The subdomains are added as `Names per Certificate`.
 The certbot-client runs runs by default two times a day (03:00 and 15:00 UTC).
 The Docker Flow: proxy is named `proxy`.
 The CA uses CERTBOT_EMAIL to send notification emails when the certificate isn't renewed.

+The certificates are stored inside /etc/letsencrypt.
+Docker Flow: Proxy also supports certificates stored into docker secrets.
+This companion doesn't support docker secrets for now, because when a secret is updated all running docker services, which have access to this specific secret, are restarted.
+A restart of Docker Flow: Proxy would mean that ALL services aren't reachable anymore.